Our Kruger Conservation project aims to protect leopard and other predators through research and conservation of the local ecosystem.

 Volunteer and help to secure the future of leopards and other predators in the region.

 The goal of the Kruger Conservation project is to ensure the future of leopards and other predators in the Limpopo area through scientific research and conservation.
 Volunteers collect data which is used to create conservation plans for predators and other species both in the area and around the world.

 Each day will differ and volunteer tasks may include:

 Throughout your first week you will have Bush Craft training concentrating on animal behaviour, orientation and navigation as well as basic bush skills, GPS and GIS techniques.
 The training also includes modules on animal, tree and bird identifications during game drives, as well as bush interpretation skills such as spoor identification, tracking and animal behaviour during game walks.

 You will usually work 6 days per week.
 You will work in the field in the mornings and late afternoon when the temperature is coolest.
-In the afternoons volunteers rest, help around the park and attend lectures on the ecology of the park and conservation techniques.
+In the early afternoons volunteers rest, help around the park and attend lectures on the ecology of the park and conservation techniques.
 On your day off there are a variety of free time activities for you to get involved in.

 There are usually 6-10 volunteers with a maximum of 20.
 There are generally more volunteers in July and August.